 The Origin Story

-There are various partnerships in the restaurant & bar world.
-Some are often financial, while others are quite familial.
-In the early 1990s, Marc & Bret Chatalas formed the latter in Madison Park with their first restaurant, Cactus.
-What began as a humble tapas joint near the park eventually grew into a very successful restaurant group, with locations in Kirkland, Alki Beach, South Lake Union and most recently Bellevue Square.
-Cactus Restaurants have always delivered on both exceptional service and a truly innovative and inspired menu, featuring cuisine from Mexico and the American Southwest.
+There are various partnerships in the restaurant and bar world.
+Some are financial, while others are deeply familial.
+In the early 1990s, Marc and Bret Chatalas formed the latter in Madison Park with their first restaurant, Cactus.
+What began as a humble tapas joint has since grown into a highly successful restaurant group, with locations in Kirkland, Alki Beach, South Lake Union, Bellevue Square, and most recently, Tacoma.
+Cactus Restaurants have always delivered exceptional service alongside an innovative and inspired menu, featuring cuisine from Mexico and the American Southwest.

 Fact Sheet